sai-charan-m-d/Udacity-RoboND/Search and Sample Return/README.md

 # Search and Sample Return Project

 # Introduction
-- This is my turn-in code for the first project for the fulfillment of Udacity's Robotics Nanodegree.
 - This project is modeled after the [NASA Sample and Return Challenge](https://www.nasa.gov/directorates/spacetech/centennial_challenges/sample_return_robot/index.html).
 - Fulfillment of this project gives first hand experience on the three essential elements of robotics, which are perception, decision making and actuation.
 The project is carried out in a simulator environment built with the Unity game engine.